av3nger/cf-images/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Offload you media library images to the Cloudflare Images service.
+Offload you media library images to the Cloudflare® Images service.
 Store, resize, optimize and deliver images in a fast and secure manner.

 == Description ==